ScarfaceSeqCARForAgriCultLandusE/.github/Data/README.md

 - `Animals/`: Contains animal population and breeding data at the municipal level.
 Original and processed data are provided at yearly frequency.
 - `CORINE Land Cover 2018/`: .
 The dataset land cover as 100 m raster data of 2018 reference year.   .
 - `EEA/`  Aggiungi risoluzione spaziale e temporale.:
+- `EDGAR Emissions/`: Contains spatio-temporal datasets from the Emissions Database for Global Atmospheric Research (EDGAR) of European Commission.
+Edgar provides data on annual emissions of greenhouse gasses and pollutants on a regular 0.1 x 0.1 grid worldwide.
+Emission refer to either total human activities and sector specific activity agricolture and livestock.
 - `ElevationData/`: Includes elevation models and altitude-related data.
+-  `Metereology`/ : Data from ECMWF, on a regular 0.1 x 0.1 grid.
 - `LAU PO Valley Metadata/`: Meta data of the municipality.
-- `European Drought Observatory/`: Contains morphometric indicators (e.g., slope, roughness) and geographic information from ISTAT.
+- `European Drought Observatory/`: Contains morphometric indicators (e.g., slope, roughness) and geographic information from ISTAT (to be organised)
 - `LUCAS/`: Restructured contents from earlier folder arrangements.
 - `MorfometricData`: Visual representation of altitude data.
 - `Socio-Economic-Indicators`: Spreadsheet with altitude values by municipality.

 ## 🔗 Data Sources